Saurabh2244/Saurabh2244/README.md

 # 💫 About Me:

+🔭 **Currently working on:** Something cool that I can't wait to share! 😎
-🔭 I’m currently working on something cool 😉<br>👯 I’m looking to collaborate on Innovative full-stack apps, real-time systems, and open-source web projects.<br>🤝 I’m looking for help with Optimizing backend, scaling cloud solutions, and mastering advanced algorithms.<br>🌱 I’m currently learning Advanced Web Development and Cloud Computing<br>💬 Ask me about anything related to DSA, OOP, OS, DBMS, JavaScript, TypeScript, C++, or full-stack dev with React, MongoDB, Express, and Next.js!<br>⚡ Fun Fact: I write code like I’m solving a mystery – except the bugs are the criminals! 🕵️‍♂️🐛💻
+👯 **Looking to collaborate on:** Innovative full-stack apps, real-time systems, and open-source web projects.
+🤝 **Seeking help with:** Optimizing backends, scaling cloud solutions, and mastering advanced algorithms.
+🌱 **Currently learning:** Advanced Web Development and Cloud Computing.
+💬 **Feel free to ask me about:** DSA, OOP, OS, DBMS, JavaScript, TypeScript, C++, or full-stack development with React, MongoDB, Express, and Next.js!
+⚡ **Fun Fact:** I write code like I’m solving a mystery – except the bugs are the criminals! 🕵️‍♂️🐛💻

+---

-## 🌐 Socials:
+## 🌐 Find me on:

 <div align="left" style="display: flex; gap: 15px; align-items: center;">
     <a href="https://linkedin.com/in/saurabh-n-chaudhari-624725287/" target="_blank" style="text-decoration: none;">